 The watch still sports a soft iron cage that not only secures the movement tightly in its place but also provides it with anti-magnetic protection certified to 25,000 A/m.
 The value doesn’t look particularly impressive when compared to 80,000 A/m of the legendary Rolex Milgauss,

 but looks solid* if you measure it up against the new Seamaster Aqua Terra > 15,000 gauss that Omega is so proud of.

 The Swiss watchmaker still doesn’t say anything about the gadget’s price, but their 49150/000W-9501 model that was introduced four years ago retails for $20,000, so the new watch will possibly have similar pricing later next year when it finally becomes available throughout the world.
-Taking into account the fact that you can normally get a very nice chronograph in an 18-carat white gold body for this sort of price, the “value for money” ratio for this timekeeper isn’t terribly impressive.
+Taking into account the fact that you can normally get a nice chronograph in an 18-karat white gold body for this sort of price, the “value for money” ratio for this timekeeper isn’t terribly impressive.
 Yet, let’s face it, the gadget doesn’t look like it targets -ahem- value-oriented customers.

 *The Aqua Terra > 15,000 gauss actually dwarfs even the Rolex and the anti-magnetic properties of the Overseas look negligible when you compare it to the Omega watch.
 Thanks, Azad (Oz) Bakhtiari for pointing out at my mistake.